 - But, to remove this particular dash panel you have to remove EVERY upper and lower dash panel from both the drivers and passenger side since they layer upon each other.
 OMG!

 - You also are told to remove the rear view mirror, reading lamp pod, sun visors and the front headliner trim panel.
+[I discovered you only need to remove the rear vide mirror]

 With all those elements out of the way, you can finally drop the headliner down and remove it from the car to have it re-glued.
 There is an easier way….